renanGit/Suffix-Array-and-LCP/README.md

 Given a string find for k = 2, 3, ..., 10, what is the longest string that occurs k times?
 Note: if the input is aaaaa, the longest string that occurs twice is aaaa

-For example, if this input file is
+For example, if this input file is:
 	AAAB

 	AABA

 	ABBB